igrigorik/http-client-hints/draft.md

 - Description: Device Pixel Ratio (dpr), is the ratio between physical pixels and device-independent pixels on the device.
 - Value Type: number

-### bw

-- Description: Bandwidth (bw) of the current client connection, in kbps.
-- Value Type: number

 Examples
 ---------------